-10. Melissa Stokes and Michael Kirby Tyler Memorial Scholarship
+9. Melissa Stokes and Michael Kirby Tyler Memorial Scholarship

-- Established in memory of Melissa Tyler, Former PACS Director of Finance, and her husband, Michael Kirby Tyler - Awarded to a 12th grade student in good standing who plans to attend the University of Georgia - \$1.000 awarded annually - Based on students' work ethic and determination to succeed in academics - Application and financial information required.
+- Established in memory of Melissa Tyler, former PACS Director of Finance, and her husband, Michael Kirby Tyler - Awarded to a 12th grade student in good standing who plans to attend the University of Georgia - \$1,000 awarded annually - Based on students' work ethic and determination to succeed in academics - Application and financial information required

-11. Candace Coles Todd "Climb Every Mountain" Scholarship
+10. Candace Coles Todd "Climb Every Mountain" Scholarship

-- Established in 2015 by Prince Avenue Christian School to Honor the Perseverance of Candace Coles Todd, former teacher, mentor, and friend - Every student in good standing is eligible for this scholarship. - Based on a spirit of joy through trials and perseverance - \$1,000 scholarship will be awarded annually. - Application required
+- Established in 2015 by Prince Avenue Christian School to honor the perseverance of Candace Coles Todd, former teacher, mentor, and friend - Every student in good standing is eligible for this scholarship - Based on a spirit of joy through trials and perseverance - \$1,000 scholarship will be awarded annually - Application required

-12. Megan Twist Memorial Scholarship
+11. Megan Twist Memorial Scholarship

-- Established in 2017 by an anonymous donor in memory of Megan Twist, PACS Alumnus, Class of 2011 - Nominees must have a minimum 3.5 GPA, strong work ethic, perseverance through trials, loves people, sensitive to other's needs, quick to forgive, a team player, and a clear communicator - \$10,000 scholarship will be awarded annually - Recipient will be nominated by the faculty and selected by the scholarship committee - No application required
+- Established in 2017 by an anonymous donor in memory of Megan Twist, PACS Class of 2011 - Nominees must have a minimum 3.5 GPA, have a strong work ethic, persevere through trials, love people, be sensitive to other's needs, quick to forgive, a team player, and a clear communicator - \$10,000 scholarship will be awarded annually - Recipient will be nominated by the faculty and selected by the scholarship committee - No application required

-13. Gail McCall Reading Scholarship
+12. Gail McCall Reading Scholarship

-- Established by the McCall family to honor Gail and her love for reading - Recipient is decided by the Gail McCall Reading Scholarship Committee - \$1,000 scholarship will be awarded annually - Application and financial information required
+- Established by the McCall family to honor Gail McCall, former PACS teacher and parent, and her love for reading - Recipient is decided by the Gail McCall Reading Scholarship Committee - \$1,000 scholarship will be awarded annually - Application and financial information required

-14. Dr. John W. McCall Science and Research Scholarship
+13. Dr. John W. McCall Science and Research Scholarship